 - And loss of taste and smell

-Difficulty swallowing (also referred to as dysphagia), together with difficulty chewing, can present a major challenge to eating and receiving the good nutrients for Alzheimer’s and other dementia patients.
+Difficulty swallowing (also referred to as dysphagia), together with difficulty chewing, can present a major challenge when it comes to individuals with Alzheimer’s and other forms of dementia eating and getting the right nutrients.

 Difficulty chewing can be the result of pain in the mouth, forgetting to chew, or improperly fitting dentures.
-As dementia progresses, difficulty swallowing can occur due to the decline in motor function.
-In addition to leading to deficiencies in healthy nutrients and dehydration, both difficulty of swallowing and chewing issues can also present the danger of choking and aspiration in dementia patients.
+As dementia progresses in severity, difficulty swallowing can occur due to the decline in motor function.
+In addition to leading to deficiencies in healthy nutrients and dehydration, difficulty swallowing and chewing can also put individuals with dementia at risk for choking and aspiration.
 Some strategies to help with difficulty chewing and swallowing include:

 - Cutting the food into smaller bites